Cockroach Removal & Control in Edison, Somerset, Lakewood, NJ

 We have also found brown-banded roach infestations in kitchens and hospitals.
 Females glue light brown egg cases to ceilings, beneath furniture, or in closets or other dark places where eggs incubate for several weeks before hatching.

 The oriental cockroach is a larger cockroach, over an inch long, and is sometimes referred to as a water bug or black beetle.
 It lives in dark, damp places like indoor and outdoor drains, water control boxes, woodpiles, basements, garages, trash cans and damp areas under houses.
 It is most likely to occur in single-family dwellings that are surrounded by vegetation.
 It is also common to find them in ivy, ground cover, and outside locations where people feed pets.

 Oriental roaches prefer cooler temperatures than the other species do and populations of this species often build to large numbers in masonry enclosures such as water meter boxes.
 At night, oriental cockroaches may migrate into buildings in search of food.
 Females deposit dark red-brown egg cases in debris or food located in sheltered places.

 The American cockroach prefers warm and humid environments.
 They are also common in sewers, steam tunnels and masonry storm drains.
 Occasionally they forage from sewers and other areas into the ground floor of buildings.
 Adult females carry the egg cases around for about 6 days and then cement them to a protected surface where they incubate.

-Cowleys Pest Services proudly offers pest control services throughout the Mercer, Ocean, Monmouth, Middlesex County area, including Trenton, Toms River, Edison, Brick, Lakewood, Freehold, Piscataway, New Brunswick, and nearby in New Jersey.
+Cowleys Pest Services proudly offers pest control services throughout the Mercer, Ocean, Monmouth, Somerset, & Middlesex County area, including Edison, Somerset, Lakewood, Toms River, Brick, Bridgewater, Piscataway, Old Bridge, Middletown, Princeton Junction, and nearby in New Jersey.
 Call or contact us today to schedule a Free Estimate or to learn more!